 By the end of 2021, the classic dispute over the increase in the minimum wage emerged.

-While some activists claimed that increasing the minimum wage was an alternative to struggle against poverty in times of COVID-19, small business owners affirmed that this measure would be counterproductive for the current U.S. economy.
+While some activists claimed that increasing the minimum wage was an alternative to struggling against poverty in times of COVID-19, small business owners affirmed that this measure would be counterproductive for the current U.S. economy.

 Meanwhile, in California, a “Living Wage Act” initiative arose and will go into effect in 2023 for small businesses.
 In Remoto, you will learn about the Living Wage Act Initiative 2022 and how California is well-positioned among the states with the highest minimum wages in the U.S.

 The “Living Wage Act of 2022” Initiative

 After intense negotiations on the minimum wage in California, a unique initiative emerged: the Living Wage Act of 2022.